- Launched in 2007

-- Indexed in MEDLINE and freely available via PubMed Central
+- Listed in PubMed and freely available via PubMed Central

 The journal is a member of the Committee on Publication Ethics (COPE).Submission information